 14. Public comments – none

-15. Report of matters of interest to the ZBA from Planning Commission C. Shoemaker reports that they have been working with interim zoning administrator.
+15. Report of matters of interest to the ZBA from Planning Commission C. Shoemaker reports that they have been working with PLANNER/ZONING ADMINISTRATOR.
 At last night’s Planning Commission meeting there is an application for a zoning change that is tabled for more information.

 16. Zoning Administrator report provided to members.
 C. Shoemaker had question regarding Blight Ordinance 2949 US 31 South.
 Summary of storage of dilapidated vehicles and junk provided.

-17. Summary of Action Items to be taken on or before the next Zoning Board Administration meeting on June 9, 2021 at 7:00 PM
+17. Summary of Action Items to be taken on or before the next Zoning Board OF APPEALS meeting on June 9, 2021 at 7:00 PM

 Rules of procedure, Chapter 20 of Ordinance, Notice of Appeal Form and Guidelines Appeal application